Human extinction: From artificial intelligence

+From climate change

+In a 2010 interview with The Australian, the late Australian scientist Frank Fenner predicted the extinction of the human race within a century, primarily as the result of human overpopulation, environmental degradation and climate change.
+There are several economists who have discussed the importance of global catastrophic risks.
+For example, Martin Weitzman argues that most of the expected economic damage from climate change may come from the small chance that warming greatly exceeds the mid-range expectations, resulting in catastrophic damage.
+Richard Posner has argued that humanity is doing far too little, in general, about small, hard-to-estimate risks of large-scale catastrophes.

 Individual vs. species risks

-Although existential risks are less manageable by individuals than – for example – health risks, according to Ken Olum, Joshua Knobe, and Alexander Vilenkin, the possibility of human extinction does have practical implications.
-For instance, if the "universal" Doomsday argument is accepted it changes the most likely source of disasters, and hence the most efficient means of preventing them.
-They write: "... you should be more concerned that a large number of asteroids have not yet been detected than about the particular orbit of each one.
+Although existential risks are less manageable by individuals than, for example, health risks, according to Ken Olum, Joshua Knobe, and Alexander Vilenkin, the possibility of human extinction does have practical implications.
+For instance, if the "universal" doomsday argument is accepted, it changes the most likely source of disasters, and hence the most efficient means of preventing them.
+They write: "...you should be more concerned that a large number of asteroids have not yet been detected than about the particular orbit of each one.
 You should not worry especially about the chance that some specific nearby star will become a supernova, but more about the chance that supernovas are more deadly to nearby life than we believe."

 Difficulty

 Some scholars argue that certain scenarios such as global thermonuclear war would have difficulty eradicating every last settlement on Earth.
 Physicist Willard Wells points out that any credible extinction scenario would have to reach into a diverse set of areas, including the underground subways of major cities, the mountains of Tibet, the remotest islands of the South Pacific, and even to McMurdo Station in Antarctica, which has contingency plans and supplies for long isolation.
 In addition, elaborate bunkers exist for government leaders to occupy during a nuclear war.
 The existence of nuclear submarines, which can stay hundreds of meters deep in the ocean for potentially years at a time, should also be considered.
 Any number of events could lead to a massive loss of human life, but if the last few (see minimum viable population) most resilient humans are unlikely to also die off, then that particular human extinction scenario may not seem credible.